0%

 Roundabouts

 Roundabouts are designed to keep cars moving, but only when everyone understands who goes first.
 In Texas, drivers inside the circle always have the right of way.
-Vehicles approaching a roundabout must slow down, look to the left, and yield to any traffic already circulating.
+Other vehicles approaching a roundabout must slow down, look to the left, and yield to any traffic already circulating.

 Pay special attention to crosswalks at the roundabout’s entry and exit, since pedestrians may have priority.
 Avoid stopping inside the circle unless traffic is blocked, and never cut across lanes once you enter.
 Using your turn signal before exiting also helps other drivers anticipate your move and reduces confusion.